The Scioto County Law Library serves the legal and law-related information needs of its statutory users.

 Because the library serves the courts and other public officials, it is recommended that you call ahead to ensure availability.

 The public is welcome to examine printed materials within the library’s collection, and library staff can assist patrons in locating resources.
+Patrons may use the Westlaw Patron Access Research terminal subject to availability.
 No fee is charged to members of the general public for access to the law library.

 Therefore, all library patrons are expected to conduct themselves in a manner that is respectful of the normal activities and functions of the law library, its staff and other patrons — and comply with these general guidelines: